kerski/pbi-dataops-template/README.md

     - The name of the project you wish to create in Azure DevOps.
     - The PAT Token (see Prequisites)
     - The name of the Power BI workspace you wish to create.
+    - The name (UPN/email) of the Service account you created in the Prerequisites section.

 1. During the course of the install you will be prompted to enter your Microsoft 365 credentials.
 Depending on your environment you may have a browser tab appear to sign-in.
 After signing in you can return to the PowerShell window.
 In addition, if you don't have the Power BI Management Shell or Azure DevOps CLI package installed, you will be asked to install.
 Please affirm you wish to install those packages if prompted.